ChrisV2V2/ChrisV2V2/README.md

     Name: Christo Mienie
     Email: chrismienie1999@gmail.com

-Thank you for visiting my GitHub repository!
+Thanks for visiting my GitHub repository!
 Happy coding! 🚀

 <!---
 ChrisV2V2/ChrisV2V2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.